Are You Getting What You Pay For? Auditing Model Substitution in LLM APIs: Related work

 \section{Related work}

-\paragraph{LLM API auditing and monitoring.} Several studies have monitored the behavior and performance of commercial LLM APIs over time. \citet{chen2023chatgptsbehaviorchangingtime} tracked changes in ChatGPT's capabilities, highlighting behavioral drift. \citet{eyuboglu2024model} characterized updates to API-accessed ML models. \citet{modelequalitytesting} specifically tested API output text distributions against reference distributions using Maximum Mean Discrepancy (MMD).
-We extend this by evaluating MMD and other methods against adversarial \emph{substitution} attacks.
-Complementary work by \citet{sam2025predicting} predicts black-box LLM performance using self-queries, aligning with our goal of verifying model identity.
+\textbf{LLM API monitoring and auditing. } Several studies have monitored the behavior and performance of commercial LLM APIs over time. \citet{chen2023chatgptsbehaviorchangingtime} track changes in ChatGPT's capabilities, highlighting behavioral drift, while \citet{eyuboglu2024model} characterizes updates to API-accessed ML models.
+Closer to our work, \citet{modelequalitytesting} specifically test API output text distributions against reference distributions using Maximum Mean Discrepancy (MMD).
+Other approaches include direct auditing via identity-style prompting \citep{mitigatingadversarialmanipulation} and predicting black-box LLM performance using self-queries \citep{sam2025predicting}.
+When model internals are available, TopLoc \citep{ong2025toploclocalitysensitivehashing} uses locality-sensitive hashing over intermediate activations to produce proofs of correct execution.
+While these methods provide a foundation for auditing, their robustness against determined adversaries and in realistic, non-deterministic production environments \citep{he2025nondeterminism} remains an open question, which we address in this work.

-\paragraph{Detecting LLM-generated text.} Detection of LLM-generated text has been extensively studied, including post-hoc methods and proactive watermarking techniques \citep{yang2023survey, ghosal2023towards}.
+\textbf{Detecting LLM-generated text. } Detection of LLM-generated text has been extensively studied, including post-hoc methods and proactive watermarking techniques \citep{yang2023survey, ghosal2023towards}.
 Zero-shot detection approaches use stylistic features or model-specific "fingerprints" to distinguish AI-generated content without specialized training data \citep{mitchell2023detectgpt, bao2023fast, yang2024dna}.
 Trained classifiers \citep{hu2023radar, idiosyncrasieslargelanguagemodels} utilize datasets from various sources to differentiate model outputs.
 Although effective against stylistically distinct models, these approaches may struggle with subtle substitutions within the same model family.
 LLM watermarking techniques embed hidden signals in outputs to trace content ownership \citep{kirchenbauer2023watermark, zhao2024provable, zhao2024sok}, but they are provider-centric and not intended for end-user verification of model \emph{identity}, particularly as the same watermark might span different backend models.